-The UCC28070 device contains multiple innovations including current synthesis and quantized voltage feed-forward to promote performance enhancements in PF, efficiency, THD, and transient response.
+Like the UCC28070 device, the UCC28070A device also features multiple innovations including current synthesis and quantized voltage feedforward to promote performance enhancements in PF, efficiency, THD, and transient response.
 Features including frequency dithering, clock synchronization, and slew rate enhancement further expand the potential performance enhancements.

-The UCC28070 device also contains a variety of protection features including output-overvoltage detection. programmable peak-current limit. undervoltage lockout, and open-loop protection.
+All protection features in the UCC28070 device such as output overvoltage detection, programmable peak-current limit, undervoltage lockout, and open-loop protection are available in the UCC28070A device as well.